blork/anpod/README.txt

-Astronomy Picture of the Day for Android
+Astronomy Picture of the Day for Android!
 ----------------------------------------

 Gets the latest image from the NASA APOD site and sets it as your homescreen wallpaper.